billhails/Inkscape-Extensions/calligraphic-pen/README.md

 "use existing stroke width" and it will skip the step where it assigns the nib size to the path stroke width.

-### Calligraphic Pen Typography Extension
+### Typography Calligraphic Pen Extension

-After installation, this can be found in `Extensions>Typography>Calligraphic Pen Typography`
+After installation, this can be found in `Extensions>Typography>Calligraphic Pen`

-The dialog box for this extension is identical to the Calligraphic Pen dialog shown above.
+The dialog box for this extension is identical to the Calligraphic Pen dialog shown above, except there is no live preview option.
 As mentioned, this is intended to work seamlessly with the "Typography" extension that is bundled with Inkscape.